These are the two value types in JavaScript.

 Output: 10

-At the given example below, x
+At the given example below, x is an object with property called value.

 let x = { value: 10 };